We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A person should have their hearing tested by an audiologist if they believe they are experiencing hearing loss.
 The audiologist can tell an individual how severe their hearing loss is and recommend an appropriate type and style of hearing aid.

-However, there are some nonprofit organizations that may offer financial assistance, as medical insurance does not tend to cover the cost.
+However, some nonprofit organizations may offer financial assistance, as medical insurance does not tend to cover the cost.

 Information about Signia’s warranties and return policies is not readily available online.

-There are many hearing aid products and brands available in the U.S. A few alternative brands include:
+There are many hearing aid products and brands available in the U.S. Below, we provide a side-by-side comparison of Signia and some competitors:

 - taking breaks from noisy activities